Baryon-dark matter coincidence in Randall-Sundrum Model: Introduction

 The paper is organized as follows.
 We present the model set-up in Sec.~\ref{sec:framework}.
-The dynamics of dark matter production is elaborated in Sec.~\ref{sec:freezein}, followed by the discussion on baryogenesis via leptogenesis in Sec.~\ref{sec:lepto}.
+The dynamics of DM production is elaborated in Sec.~\ref{sec:freezein}, followed by the discussion on baryogenesis via leptogenesis in Sec.~\ref{sec:lepto}.
 Finally, we conclude in Sec.~\ref{sec:concl}.